MillerIntern/MillerRebuilt/README.md

 Since then I abandoned that tree as it was simply easier start afresh, perhaps Rebuilt?
 So I cleaned out a lot of random garbage that was in there and created this repository.
 Since then I've been committing frequently to show the progression of tasks.
 So now if a new intern wants to see, perhaps, modify the query.js they could check out [Closeout Reports](https://github.com/MillerIntern/MillerRebuilt/commit/bd505b3d186fe6c9ab20fb45b970626193f2fd58) a commit I made after adding the closeout reports to the system.

 So if nothing else, use git so that we have a history to work from so that new interns can arrive and not be given nothing.
-[Miller Temp](https://github.com/MillerIntern/MillerTemp) is the repository right before the transition and not the repository I was given, if you want to see that one just ask me or something.
+[MillerOld](https://github.com/MillerIntern/MillerOld) is the repository from before it was rebuilt.
+It's now kept for legacy reasons.

-Let's help future us!
+Commit yourself to git!
 [/2016, Josh Mackin]

 #####Actual Primer Now...